Mobile Marketing Summit New York Sept. 12: GE, American Eagle, Citi, Gilt, Time, Ogilvy, Cabela’s, InterContinental

 While the holiday rush is no secret, the real value behind mobile applications as drivers of engagement and real revenue is not always completely understood.
 Marketers can get ahead of the game by learning how to measure the value of app marketing just in time for the holidays.
 In this session, attendees will learn:

 ?
 How cost per engagement (CPE) can help measure the value of app marketing

 ?
 How marketers should prepare for the explosion of app activity during the holidays

 ?
 Predictions for how this holiday season will be different

 ?
-Why brand marketers should consider incentivized marketing and how more of them are using the tack
+Why brand marketers should consider incentivized marketing and how more of them are using it

 Christian Galvin, U.S. director of mobile apps, Fiksu